 Who can help me plan my transition to adult health care?

-- Your pediatrician or nurse practitioner
+- Your pediatrician or other health care provider

 - Your social worker or clinic nurse